2018 Auburn Tigers football team: Recruiting

-Position key

 Recruits

 The Tigers signed a total of 24 recruits.

 Spring game

 The A-Day spring game was held on Saturday, April 7.
 Bad weather led to the lowest attendance for A-Day in the Gus Malzahn era as head coach, as only 28,033 showed up.
 The game was dominated by defense, and only 28 total points were scored between the two teams.
 Many starters did not play or did not see significant time on the field due to the amount of injuries Auburn had already suffered during the spring.
 For their performances, C.J.
 Tolbert was named Offensive MVP, Nick Coe was named Defensive MVP, and Anders Carlson was named Special Teams MVP.